 It is a brain region in the cortex, which is significantly larger in men than in women.
 This is the same area which was shown to be larger in the brain of Albert Einstein, as well as in other physicists and mathematicians.
 It seems that IPL’s size correlates highly with mental mathematical abilities.
 Studies have linked the right IPL with the memory involved in understanding and manipulating spatial relationships and the ability to sense relationships between body parts.
 It is also related to the perception of our own affects or feelings.
 Moreover; the left IPL is involved with perception of time and speed, and the ability to mentally rotate 3-D figures.

-Females, on average, have a larger deep limbic system than males.
-Due to the larger deep limbic brain, women are more in touch with their feelings; they are generally more able to express their feelings than men.
+Males on average, have a smaller limbic system than women, and as a result, women are more in touch with their feelings; they are generally more able to express their feelings than men.
 They have an increased ability to bond and be connected to others.

 Many behavioral differences have been reported for men and women.
 These differences appear in the way men and women:

 - Estimate the time

 - Judge speed of things

 - Carry out mental mathematical calculations

 - Orient in space